JahanavDixit/URL-loader-retrieval-app-using-Langchain/README.md

 - You will be able to make requests to the given app through the `/ask` endpoint on the hosted web url(like localhost:5000 as default).
 (Alternatively requests can be made using the app.js file by editing the prompt and using `npm install axios; node app.js`)
 ## Requirements :
-Langchain
+-- Langchain
-Faiss
+-- Faiss
-Flask
+-- Flask
-Spacy
+-- Spacy
-BeautifulSoup
+-- BeautifulSoup
-Hugging Face API key(optional)
+-- Hugging Face API key

 ## About :
 This RAG app uses